 Our ketamine treatments are flexible, designed to meet your individual needs and support you on your healing journey.
 To learn more about our ketamine treatments, book a free informational call with one of our health navigators.

 Ketamine is known to be particularly effective for treatment-resistant conditions.

 In the event of an emergency, it’s crucial to seek help as soon as possible.
-The Talk Suicide Helpline is available 24/7 to provide support and resources.
+The National Suicide Prevention Lifeline, also known as the 988 Suicide & Crisis Lifeline, is available 24/7 to provide support and resources.

 In the case of an immediate danger to yourself or others, calling 911 should be your first course of action.

 Ketamine treats depression in a different way than most conventional antidepressants.
 Ketamine targets the N-methyl-D-aspartate (NMDA) receptor, which results in increased activity of glutamate in the brain.
 Researchers believe this causes creation of new connections between neurons which in turn is believed to allow for new creation of positive thought and behaviour patterns in patients treated with ketamine.
 This is commonly referred to as neuroplasticity.